East Prigorodny conflict: 1944

-The tensions increased in early 1991, during the collapse of the Soviet Union, when the Ingush openly declared their rights to the Prigorodny district according to the Soviet law adopted by the Supreme Soviet of the USSR on April 26, 1991; in particular, the third and the sixth article on "territorial rehabilitation."
-The law gave the Ingush legal grounds for their demands, which caused serious turbulence in a region in which many people had free access to weapons, resulting in an armed conflict between ethnic Ingush population of the Prigorodny district and Ossetian armed militias from Vladikavkaz.
+On November 19, a car from Grozny was detained in North Ossetia for spying on Ministry of Internal Affairs facilities in North Ossetia.
+Following this, North Ossetian authorities posted several posts on the border with Chechen-Ingushetia to guard against possible militant infiltration into the republic.
+The tensions increased in early 1991, during the collapse of the Soviet Union, when the Ingush openly declared their rights to the Prigorodny District according to the Soviet law adopted by the Supreme Soviet of the USSR on 26 April 1991; in particular, the third and the sixth article on "territorial rehabilitation".
+The law gave the Ingush legal grounds for their demands, which caused serious turbulence in the region.
+As the tensions grew throughout 1991, Ossetians harassed the Ingush and a slow exodus of refugees began into Ingushetia.